prometheus-operator/prometheus-operator/Documentation/troubleshooting.md

 ```

 The incorrect example will give an error along these lines `spec.endpoints.port in body must be of type string: "integer"`

+#### Prometheus/Alertmanager pods stuck in terminating loop with healthy start up logs

+Double check that only one operator is running on the cluster!
+Having more than one operator wil lead to such beahaviour.
+To check run:

+`kubeclt get pods --all-namespaces | grep operator`

+And carefuly examine all entries as it might be running under modified name (example `prom-operator-operator` vs `prometheus-operator`).